TomJonson/Player-html5-Steram/README.md

 Player Plugin for jPlayer JavaScript Library Web Player Only HTML5 Version For Streaming Most Popular Audio Formats MP3, MP4, AAC and Wave.
 ===================

-Small Web Player Plugin HTML5
+This is Small Web Player Works On PC, Tablet, Mobile Web Browsers.